anveshg/scrapy/README.md

 Scrapy Jr. and Sr.
 ======
 **Scrapy** is a script in python for scraping webpages.
-Also, this is my first script with Python and BeautifulSoup to help with a Digital Marketing project.
+Also, this is my first script with Python and BeautifulSoup to help with a Marketing audit project.

 scrapy-jr is a very chatty script (read as Debug-Friendly) and scrapy-sr is a more serious (read as quiet and batch processing) script.